And don't go around breaking young girls' hearts"

-- Genre Roulette: Pop, soul and R&B. "Beat It!" has an electric guitar solo by Eddie Van Halen, which pulled in countless rock fans.
+- Genre Roulette: Pop, soul and R&B. "Beat It!" has an electric guitar solo by Eddie Van Halen, which brought in countless rock fans.
 In retrospect, the album also has shades of EDM and Hip-Hop (see Unbuilt Trope).

 - Grow Old with Me: "The Lady in My Life."And even when we're old and greyYou'll always be the lady in my life